R0NGSH3N/r0ngsh3n.github.io/_posts/2020-11-25-google-guice-quick-introduction.md

 Google Guice is light way DI framework, I recently worked on Spark, so can't use spring framework, so I use Google Guice to replicate the spring DI, I will show both Spring config and Google Guice to compare both.

-Following is the picture to display what I want to do:
+Following is the picture to display what I need:

 ![Guice Class Diagram](https://r0ngsh3n.github.io/static/img/1125/guice-class-diagram.png)